Blistering skin disease since birth

 Hallopeau-Siemens Recessive Dystrophic Epidermolysis Bullosa is a genetic mechano-bullous dermatosis which is often incapacitating for the 1-2 cases per million births annually.
 Incidence is higher in Norway and lower in Japan & Croatia.
 It affects both sexes equally and is characterized by autosomal recessive inheritance of COL7A1 gene mutations in which premature termination codons lead to the absence of anchoring fibrils within the Dermal Epidermal Junction (DEJ).
 Diagnosis is made by demonstration of separation in the DEJ below the lamina densa in the skin and extracutaneous mucosa, in addition to clinical signs of marked growth retardation, and widespread scarring.
 The gold standard of diagnosis is the electron microscopic findings of absent anchoring fibrils or genetic evaluation of COL7A1 mutation.

 Patients have progressive, scarring disease.
 Blistering is generalized at birth and while life expectancy is normal, early death from overwhelming infection, metastatic scar associated squamous cell carcinoma, or malnutrition associated complications is typical.
 Skin findings include blisters, milia, atrophic scarring, dystrophic or absent nails, scalp abnormalities, and scar associated squamous cell carcinomas.
-Extracutaneous involvement includes Anemia, malnutrition/ growth retardation, oral cavity soft tissue abnormalities, periodontitis, enamel hypoplasia leading to caries, gastrointestinal scarring/ stenosis, genitourinary scarring, ocular scarring, pseudosyndactyly (mitten hand deformity), and flexion contractures.
+Extracutaneous involvement includes anemia, malnutrition/ growth retardation, oral cavity soft tissue abnormalities, periodontitis, enamel hypoplasia leading to caries, gastrointestinal scarring/ stenosis, genitourinary scarring, ocular scarring, pseudosyndactyly (mitten hand deformity), and flexion contractures.

 The most serious complication of RDEB is squamous cell carcinoma arising in chronic non-healing ulcers which are difficult to distinguish from the chronic ulceration, scarring, and crusting typical of RDEB.
 These invasive SCC’s are typically well to moderately differentiated and occur mostly on the limbs.
 The incidence of these SCC’s is around the ages of 15-35,1 and 50% are affected by age 20-35.
-These SCC’s have a high metastatic potential.2
+These SCC’s have a high metastatic potential.

 Diminished food intake and increased nutritional requirements lead to malnourishment which commonly results in mixed anemia from iron deficiency or failure to thrive.
 Compounding this malnutrition is the mucosal scarring that leads to strictures and webs of the esophagus, urethral and anal stenosis, and phimosis.
 RDEB patients have increased caloric and protein requirements, and hemodynamic and metabolic responses typical of burn patients.
 This disequilibrium leads to an inability to overcome infection and inadequate wound healing.
 Impediments to the intake of adequate nutrition include oral, pharyngeal, and gastrointestinal lesions, abnormal esophageal motility/ dysphagia, strictures, malabsorptive diarrhea, and dental problems.
 Nutritional deficits may lead to fatal cardiomyopathies.
 Fatal systemic amyloidosis has also been reported.